grayhemp/pgcookbook/database_server_configuration.md

     LD_PRELOAD='/usr/local/lib/hugetlb.so'
     export LD_PRELOAD

-On modern systems you can setup `libhugetlbfs0` package for this purpose.
-Install it instead of building `hugetlb` and add `libhugetlbfs0.so` to the environment instead of `hugetlb.so` along with setting huge pages to be used with shared memory.
+On modern Linux versions you can install `libhugetlbfs` package for this purpose.
+Note it might be named as `libhugetlbfs0` or a similar way, depending on a distribution.
+Install it instead of building `hugetlb` and add `libhugetlbfs.so` to the environment instead of `hugetlb.so` along with setting huge pages to be used with shared memory.

     HUGETLB_SHM=yes
     LD_PRELOAD='/usr/lib/libhugetlbfs.so'
     export HUGETLB_SHM
     export LD_PRELOAD

-You also need to remember about setting enough memory locking limits.
-It must not be less than shared memory amount plus required memory for connections.
-Let us set it to 64GB in `/etc/security/limits.conf`.

-    postgres        soft    memlock          68719476736
-    postgres        hard    memlock          68719476736

 To check if it is used by postgres execute the following command.